kamiladas/Camera-Speed-Monitoring-System/README.md

 ### Machine Learning Model

 The project uses an advanced machine learning model for real-time vehicle detection.
 This model is based on deep neural networks, which are specifically trained to identify vehicles in various lighting and environmental conditions.
-Common architectures such as YOLO (You Only Look Once), SSD (Single Shot MultiBox Detector), or Faster R-CNN are typically used for object detection tasks.
+Common architectures such as YOLO (You Only Look Once), SSD (Single Shot MultiBox Detector), Faster R-CNN  typically used for object detection tasks.

 ### Key Functions